 In 1053 Peter Komnenos, brother of the Roman emperor Isaac Komnenos, was born (officially).
 Peter Komnenos is the first Alba of Hispania, who takes the surname Toledo for having conquered the city of Toledo in ≈ 1455 (1085).

-1053 is essential in the New Chronology.
+1053 is essential in the New Chronology by Fomenko and Nosovskiy.
 Corresponds to the chronological jump between the Holy Roman Empire of the German Nation and the Roman Empire in time of Christ.
 The years 0-33 of Christ correspond to years 1053-1085 of Pope Gregory Hildebrand, which would be his reflection.
 In addition, the Emperor Isaac Komnenos is also a reflection of Christ.
 Therefore, the Alba would have been compared to Christ in two ways, the result of the manipulation (creation) of the past.

 17th and 18th c. = 12th and 13th c.
 School of Translators of Toledo

 Toledo becomes the main peninsular center for translation of Greek-Latin texts from Alexandria, from Arabic or Hebrew, to translate them into Castilian.

 According to professor Julio César Santoyo, the name of School of Translators of Toledo is used for the first time at the beginning of the 19th century (Jourdain, Renan) and in Spain in 1881 (Menéndez Pelayo).
 His legend is created in the 19th century.

 The Vienna Library benefits from the diplomatic relations between Austrians and Ottomans